 With so many things happening at OpenClassrooms, we need to take breaks sometimes.
-We know that there is a lot to do, but we also want people to come to work with relaxed minds.
+We know that there is a lot to do, but we also want people to be relaxed.

 The solution?
-Taking holidays.
-Holidays help you "reset" your mind, think about other things, and come back with clearer ideas.
-In other words: holidays are important!
+Taking holidays (or vacations).
+Holidays help you reset your mind, think about other things, and come back with fresh ideas.
+In other words: holidays are essential!

 How Many Weeks of Holidays are Enough?

 Because OpenClassrooms is based in France, each employee usually has five weeks of paid holidays, but is it enough?
-What would be an ideal amount of holidays?
+What would be an ideal amount?

 The number of holidays people need seems to vary from person to person.
-However, it looks like people tend to restrain themselves when it comes to taking holidays.
+However, it looks like people tend to restrain themselves when it comes to taking time off.
 Is it a startup fad?
-If so, it's not a good thing because, as we've said before, the number of hours you work doesn't determine the quality of your work.
-The quality of ideas and the freshness of the mind should always come first.
+If so, it's not a good thing because, as we've said before, the number of hours you work doesn't determine your work quality.
+The quality of ideas and fresh thinking should always come first.
 It's when you do your best work.

 At OpenClassrooms, we emphasize responsibility.
-We feel like everyone should be able to take responsibility for their actions instead of having to ask permission from a manager for everything.
+We feel like everyone should be able to take responsibility for their actions instead of asking permission from a manager for everything.

-This is why OpenClassrooms has implemented an unlimited holidays policy.
+This is why OpenClassrooms has implemented an unlimited holiday policy.
 Employees can take as many paid days off as they want (Yes, you read that correctly - on top of the 5-week holidays!).

 Employees don't need to ask for authorization as long as they follow these simple rules:

 Check that your holidays would not jeopardize your team.